holczmannb/IndexSorter/README.md

  Index sorting needs three loops over the the array<BR>
  1. Selecting the maximum element: n step<BR>
  2. Setting the helper array value: n step<BR>
- 3. Writing back the index values to original: n step<BR>
+ 3. Writing back the index values to original: max step, where max is the maximum value in the array<BR>

- The time is always linear and O ( 3 n ) in every case.<BR>
+ The time is always linear and O ( 2n + max ) in every case.<BR>
- n = 1000 then QuickSort and IndexSort both need 3000 steps in best case, but Quicksort is always worse in non best cases.<BR>
+ n = 1000 then QuickSort needs 3000 steps and IndexSort both need 2000 + maximum value steps in best case.<BR>

 <B>Statistics:</B> <BR><BR>